Transparency & Methodology

 What we don't score

-CampaignRadar grades how candidates communicate — not what they believe.
+CampaignRadar grades how candidates communicate, not what they believe.
 We do not score, evaluate, or express any opinion on a candidate's policy positions, political ideology, party affiliation, or fitness for office.

-We also do not score based on how often candidates send emails, how much they raise, or whether their campaigns are successful.
+We do not score based on how often candidates send emails, how much they raise, or whether their campaigns are successful.
 A candidate who sends one excellent email scores better than one who sends twenty manipulative ones.

 If you believe a score is in error, contact us.
-We review disputes and will correct genuine errors in our data.
+We review disputes and correct genuine errors in our data.

-See the scores for yourself
+See the data for yourself

 Browse Candidates